 Does it matter, anyway, 28 years on?
 Probably not to anyone but me.
 This was, after all, a personal mission of redemption, and that night, with Max, Billy and Colin, I accomplished it in full, laying to rest my niggling sense of humiliation and disappointment at the tame non-event that had been the Hitler Youth UWA gig.
 By contrast, there was nothing tame about The Orphans’ debut.
 It was an emphatic statement, loud, aggressive and full of heart.
 The band knew it, and the punters knew it.
 And although no one knew quite how sweet a triumph it was for me, if you scratched the surface with Max, Colin and Billy, I think you’d find that for them, too, that night was one for the ages – a terrific blast that reached rare heights of energy we were never to touch again.

-It was a highly productive phase, which was to yield the rest of the songs that made up the Orphans’ repertoire.
+So began a highly productive phase, which was to yield the rest of the songs that made up the Orphans’ repertoire.
 I wrote the songs at home, producing one or two new ones per week, which I would then bring along to the weekend afternoon and mid-week evening full-band rehearsals.
 I worked on the songs alone until I had the melody and riff/chord structure down, then I would fit lyrics to the rhythm of the melody, so to speak.
 I was always more concerned with ensuring the lyrics were phrased to suit the melody, and with the images that came through the lyrics, than with meaning.
 Sometimes, my lyrics alluded to, or were ‘borrowed’ from other songs: Oh baby I like your lips derived from the opening line of Iggy’s Funtime off The Idiot; the title of our song Sweet Suicide was taken from a line of Patti Smith’s Redondo Beach and the opening line of the same song, Tonight I lay awake in my room, was pretty close to the opening line of The Modern Lovers’ Astral Plane; the title of The Orphans’ Teenage Lust was also a title off the MC5’s Back In The USA, though otherwise the two songs were not remotely similar.
 As far as I was concerned, I was paying tribute to the artists I considered great, rather than plagiarising, because the references were always, I thought, obvious.
 I hasten to add, these ‘tributes’ of mine were limited to lyrical fragments.
 I did not use melodies or riffs from other songs – not consciously, at least (of course, no music exists in a vacuum; there are always allusions, always reference points).Because my songs were complete lyrically and musically by the time I introduced them to the band, it didn’t take us long to get them worked out.
 I had bass lines and fills ready on the odd occasions they deviated from the root chord and Colin was quick to interpret my suggestions.
 The drum parts I had a fair idea of, and Max would usually ‘know’ exactly what I had in mind anyway – we were on a wavelength musically.
-I should acknowledge, also, that he sometimes came up with great drum parts that I couldn’t have dreamed of, as in Sister Claire and Take What’s Owin’ (formerly I’m Gonna Crush Your Head In).
+I should acknowledge, also, that he sometimes came up with great drum parts that I couldn’t have dreamed of, as in Sister Claire and I’m Gonna Crush Your Head In (later changed to Take What’s Owin’.
 Billy picked up my lyric phrasing and melodies fast, though on retrospective listening I doubt he ever really accessed the emotional foundation of the songs.
 (I was only dimly aware of this at the time, and hardly at all of the extent to which the songs suffered as a result.
 Come to think about it, maybe most songwriters not singing their own songs feel similarly).

 The guys were very supportive – they seemed to believe in my songs and in me and we all believed in the band, which was very motivating as a songwriter.
 I churned the toons out, and within a couple of months post our Leederville debut gig, we had most of the songs that were to comprise the entire Orphans repertoire.